NAME

 To make working with such non-bare remotes easier, sync pushes not only

-, but also to remote synced/master
+local master to remote master, but also to remote synced/master (and

 similar with other branches).
-When git-annex sync
+When git-annex sync is later run on the

-remote, it will merge the synced/
+remote, it will merge the synced/ branches that the repository has

 received.